 Posttraumatic Stress Disorder (PTSD) feels like being trapped in a large haunted house.
-Something scary and difficult is ready to jump out at you and you have no control.
+Something scary is ready to jump out at you and you have no control.
 People living with PTSD have a fuzzy sense of reality.
 They have no control over their thoughts, feelings, or reactions.
-Most people with PTSD have trouble trust anyone because they no longer know what they are hearing or seeing is right or wrong.
-They lose the ability to make reason out what makes sense.
-Sometimes the person with PTSD feel they cannot be loved.
-The article gives 8 tips for coping with PTSD.
+Most people with PTSD have trouble trusting anyone because they no longer know if what they are hearing or seeing is right or wrong.
+They lose the ability to reason out what makes sense.
+Sometimes the person with PTSD feels they cannot be loved.
+PTSD is hard to deal with, but there are some ways to make it easier.
+Here are eight tips for coping with PTSD.

 What is PTSD

-It’s a sickness caused by being involved in a scary, shocking, or dangerous situation.
-Some examples include: war, rape or molestation, or being trapped when a fire breaks out.
-According to the National Center for PTSD roughly eight people out of 100 will have PTSD some time during their life.
+First, it is important to understand exactly what PTSD is.
+PTSD is a sickness caused by being involved in a scary, shocking, or dangerous situation.
+Some examples include war, rape or molestation, or being trapped during a dangerous circumstance.
+According to the National Center for PTSD, roughly eight people out of 100 will have PTSD sometime during their life.
 Many factors interplay in how someone may react to and after the event.
 Fear starts the fight or flight response.
 It is natural to want to defend or avoid a scary situation.
-Not every person who leaves ends up with PTSD.
-What causes some people to continue to relive the situation and other to move forward in life is difficult to say.
-More women have PTSD then men.
+What causes some people to continue to relive the situation (and experience PTSD) while others move forward in life is difficult to say.

 Common Risk Factors